 - Are there any issues or concerns with the additions, removals or consolidated listings?

-The public comment period extends until May 20, 2015.
+The official public comment period ended May 20, 2015; however, DNR will consider any additional comments for the next beach list update.
 Public comments should be sent by email to Donalea Dinsmore, Wisconsin’s beach program manager.

 Beach list changes